 Fig.~\ref{fig:bias_corr_formula} shows that the prediction from equation~(\ref{eq:bias_corr}) agrees well with the selection bias shown in Fig.~\ref{fig:bias_DS}.
 In this calculation, we first apply equation~(\ref{eq:bias_corr}) to each halo and then average over all haloes in a given richness--redshift bin.
 The small discrepancy is due to the deviations from the Gaussian assumption associated with equation~(\ref{eq:bias_corr}).

-It would be essential to calibrate each component in equation~(\ref{eq:bias_corr}) using simulations and observations.
+To improve our understanding of selection bias, it is essential to calibrate each component in equation~(\ref{eq:bias_corr}) using simulations and observations.
 The scatter of the lensing signal at a given mass can be estimated from simulations.
 However, in the absence of an accurate galaxy--halo connection model, the correlated residuals between lensing and richness need to be modelled empirically.
-One option is to use simulations to motivate a functional form for the scale-dependent correlation between the residuals, and use observed lensing profiles to constrain this correlation.
-In addition, one may use multi-wavelength observations to calibrate such a correlation; for example, studying lensing and richness for a sample selected based on the Sunyaev--Zeldovich (SZ) effect.
+One option is to use simulations to motivate a functional form for the scale-dependent correlation between the residuals and use observed lensing profiles to constrain this correlation.
+In addition, one may use multi-wavelength observations to calibrate such a correlation; for example, by studying lensing and richness for a sample selected based on the Sunyaev--Zeldovich (SZ) effect.